danispringer/prefacto/README.md

 - Factorize a number
 - Generate random primes
 - Share or save your results
+- Light or Dark Mode
+- Sound on/off
 - Get it here: https://itunes.apple.com/us/developer/daniel-springer/id1402417666?mt=8

 Is there a feature you'd like to see?
 A bug you'd like to go away?
 Let us know!